restfulgopher/api/README.md

 All services are available on Digital Ocean for a limited period.

-The [iban.com API](https://www.iban.com/validation-api-v2.html) performs the validation of the IBAN provided by the user.
+The [OpenIban API](https://openiban.com/) performs the validation of the IBAN provided by the user.
 This implementation does not guarantee any reliability on the data returned by the external service.

 API SPECIFICATION